 A contest-based citizen science and advocacy program that encourages students to engage in litter reduction.

-A joint effort of the Zero Waste and Litter Cabinet, the School District of Philadelphia’s GreenFutures Program, Keep Philadelphia Beautiful, and Litterati, CleanFutures will utilize data to track the types of litter found on school grounds and then match schools with the resources to find innovative ways to reduce that litter.
+In a joint effort between the School District of Philadelphia’s GreenFutures Program and Litterati!
+CleanFutures will be launching a litter action project from March 1st- April 30th.
+We will utilize the Litterati application to track the types of litter found on school grounds and then match schools with the resources to find innovative ways to reduce that litter.

-By signing up for this contest, your school, class or after-school club will get access to the Litterati app that will allow you to take photographs of litter and store that data in the Litterati system.
+By signing up, students will get access to the Litterati app that will allow them to take and upload photographs of litter and store that data in the Litterati system.
 Litterati will create a geo-fence around your school grounds so that this data can be used to generate a litter report that is specific to your school.
-Litterati will also provide curriculum that will provide your students with the evaluation, analysis and civic action skills to do something about the litter you find on your school grounds.